nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Deleting a Staff : `delete`

-Deletes the specified staff from the staff list.
+Deletes the specified staff `Staff'd`.

 * Deletes the staff(s) with the specified `NAME`, `ROLE`, `STATUS`, `INDEX`.
 * The index refers to the index number shown in the displayed staff list.
-It **must be a positive integer** 1, 2, 3, …​
+It **must be a positive integer** 1, 2, 3, within the range of the staff view.

 Formats:
 `delete -n NAME`